May 29, 2021

 A: No. Part of the hikes include Ramsey Canyon Preserve, and no dogs are allowed.
 Also, due to the strenuous nature of the Challenge and limited water resources, dogs are not allowed.

-A: Included in the cost is a great swag bag, which includes free entry to the wine festival, a shirt, and other goodies.
-Also staff will provide first aid stations and security measures usually not available to hikers who go into the mountains on their own.
+A: Included in the cost is a great swag bag, which includes a shirt and other goodies.
+Also Sports staff will provide first aid stations and security measures usually not available to hikers who go into the mountains on their own.

 Q: Will the Summit Challenge still take place if the weather is bad?